hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 Lists all payment addresses that are stored in the wallet

-Note this endpoint is EXPERIMENTAL.
-Function signature and behaviour may change in the future releases.

 * `wh`: Handle (Number) - wallet handle (created by openWallet)
 * __->__ `paymentAddresses`: Json - payment\_addresses\_json - json array of string with json addresses